It's not possible to replicate ACLs anymore (that is, from the author instance to the publish instance).

 This behavior is by design.

-With a CUG (closed user group), Adobe is working on an out-of-the-box solution.
+With a CUG (closed user group), Adobe provides an out-of-the-box solution.
 In the pageprops of a page, it will allow you to protect this page (and all subpages) by a specific CUG.
 That way, only users that are members of a specific group have access.
 The ACL on the publish is set on the publish itself automatically if the page is activated.